fshirazi710/MastersProject/crypto-core/CONTRACT_API.md

 The TimedReleaseVoting contract implements a timed-release cryptography system where:

 1. Secret holders register by staking a deposit
-2. Clients submit encrypted votes with a specified decryption time
+2. Clients submit encrypted votes with a specified decryption time and threshold
 3. Secret holders submit their shares after the decryption time
 4. Rewards are distributed to secret holders who submitted their shares
 5. Secret holders can exit and withdraw their deposit after fulfilling their obligations